top of page

 Not only does this take half the traffic away from the reef, but it also provides a training ground for those who could damage a natural reef with clumsy buoyancy skills.

-A natural reef is extremely fragile and one clumsy movement from a diver or snorkeler can break a coral.
+A natural reef is extremely fragile, and one clumsy movement from a diver or snorkeler can break a coral.
 Not only do corals grow very slowly (the fastest growing at an inch a year), but this breakage, while not directly injuring them, may leave them more susceptible to disease and algal overgrowth.

-From the hard corals and coralline algae that work together to create structure and habitat; to the sponges and branching corals that shield the reef from currents and offer shelter; to the grazers that control the algae and open substrate for new coral to attach; to the animals that live there.
-All have their role to play and their success depends upon the success of the other.
-A delicate balance and one that Jason deCaire Taylor considers when he designs all his statues.
+From the hard corals and coralline algae that work together to create structure and habitat; to the sponges and branching corals that shield the reef from currents and offer shelter, to the grazers that control the algae and open substrate for new coral to attach, to the animals that live there.
+All have their role to play, and their success depends upon the success of the other—a delicate balance and one that Jason deCaire Taylor considers when he designs all his statues.

 One statue, The Listener, has a recording device inside that records thirty seconds of sound every fifteen minutes.
 In a collaboration between Heather Spence and Jason deCaire Taylor and the melding of art and science, much is to be learned about marine bioacoustics.
 Listen to a sound sample here.

-The snorkeling and diving tours
+The snorkelling and diving tours

-It is enjoyable for divers of all levels and underwater photographers will love the many subjects available to practice their skills.
+It is enjoyable for divers of all levels, and underwater photographers will love the many subjects available to practice their skills.

-Snorkeling tours have very strict requirements.
+Snorkelling tours have very strict requirements.

 • Life jackets are to be worn at all times